-In addition to her teaching and consulting work, Brown has co-authored “Students with Asperger Syndrome: A Guide for College Personnel” (2009), “The Parent’s Guide to College for Students on the Autism Spectrum” (2012), and “Behavior Management and Self-Regulation” (2012) and has appeared on Good Morning America, CBS News and NPR.
-Brown is the mother of three children, the youngest being a 26-year-old son with autism.
+In addition to her teaching and consulting work, Brown has co-authored “Students with Asperger Syndrome: A Guide for College Personnel” (2009), “The Parent’s Guide to College for Students on the Autism Spectrum” (2012), and “Behavior Management and Self-Regulation” (2012), and she has appeared on Good Morning America, CBS News and NPR.
+She is the mother of three children, the youngest being a 27-year-old son with autism.

-In addition to the keynote speaker, the conference will include sessions presented by MCCC’s Office of Disabilities, Temple University Institute of Disabilities, Ursinus College Disabilities Services, Gwynedd Mercy University Integrated Studies, Bloomsburg University, D.R.E.A.M.
-Partnership, PA ABLE/ PA Treasury Bureau of Savings Programs, St. Joseph University Kinney Center for Autism, 1847 Financial, Families Creating Communities for Adults with Special Needs (Families CCAN), Montgomery County Intermediate Unit, Integrate for Good, Leahy Life Plan, AHEDD, Parent's Place of MD, Modern Driver Institute, and PA Health Management.
+Following the keynote speaker, the conference will include sessions presented by MCCC’s Office of Disabilities, Gwynedd Mercy University Integrated Studies, Bloomsburg University, D.R.E.A.M.
+Partnership, PA ABLE/ PA Treasury Bureau of Savings Programs, St. Joseph University Kinney Center for Autism, 1847 Financial, Families Creating Communities for Adults with Special Needs (Families CCAN), PA Family Network-Vision for Equality, Integrate for Good, Leahy Life Plan, AHEDD, Parent's Place of MD, Modern Driver Institute, and PA Health Management.

-Additionally, more than 25 vendors from a variety of support areas will be available throughout the day to offer information on many topics and the services they provide.
-MCCC will have information available about its Workforce Development Division, Bridge to College Program, and Disability Services.
+Additionally, more than 15 vendors from a variety of support areas will be available throughout the day to offer information on many topics and the services they provide.
+MCCC will have information about its Admissions, Workforce Development Division, Bridge to College Program, and Disability Services.

-MCCC’s Workforce Development Division and Office of Disability Services are the co-sponsors of the conference and support the equitable participation of qualified individuals with disabilities in all aspects of the College experience.
+MCCC’s Office of Disability Services is a co-sponsor of the conference and supports the equitable participation of qualified individuals with disabilities in all aspects of the College experience.